-The climate in Mansoura, Egypt, during the summer is the focus of this subsection.
-When compared to a wall without Nano, the thermal benefit of using Nano in the building structure is greater.
-The months that are used in the simulation are June, July, and August.
-For these months,
+The climate in Mansoura, Egypt, during the summer, is the focus of this subsection.
+When compared to a wall without Nano, utilizing Nano coating in the building structure will improve thermal performance more.
+The months that are used in the simulation are June, July, and August, during which the maximum ambient temperature, wind speed, and solar radiation reached 42.7°C, 13 m/s, and 1004 W/m2, respectively.

-The daily variation in indoor heat flux and indoor wall temperature for the summer months are depicted in Fig. (8) and (9) accordingly.
+The daily variation in inner heat flux and inner wall temperature for summer months are depicted in Fig. (8) and (9) accordingly.
 The findings demonstrate that with Nano coating, indoor heat flow and daily anticipated interior temperature are significantly lower than without coating.

-For the three months, the expected average indoor temperature was 27.1° C for the wall with Nano coating and 29.7° C for the wall without Nano coating.
-Additionally, the total energy for the wall with Nano coating is lower than for the wall without it, falling from 23000.595 to 10906.74 w/m2.day.
-The application of Nano coating in the wall structure results in a 52.5% reduction in the total energy gain throughout the summer.
+For the three months, the expected average indoor temperature was $27.1^{\circ}$ C for the wall with Nano coating and $29.7^{\circ}$ C for the wall without Nano coating.
+The total energy for the wall with Nano coating is lower than for the wall without it, falling from 23000.595 to 10906.74 w/m2.day.Using Nano coating in the wall structure reduces 52.5% of the total energy gain during the summer.

-Fig. 8: Daily variation of indoor heat flux with and without Nano coating Total energy transfer =23000.6(W/m2). day (without Nano coating)
+Fig. 8: Daily variation of inner heat flux with and without Nano coating Total energy transfer =23000.6(W/m2). day (without Nano coating) =10906.74(W/m2). day (with Nano coating) Source: Author